Skip to Content

 • New or untested workflows

-• Workflows that send emails
+• Workflows that send emails or messages

 • High-stakes automations

-• Workflows with access to sensitive tools
+• Workflows that access external communication tools

 Read-only mode